WhichExchange/WhichExchange/README.md

     localhost:8000

 ## API Key & Rate Limiting
-The API key is internal.
+An API key is optional.
 The [StackExchange API](https://api.stackexchange.com/) currently allows for around 300 un-keyed requests before it will stop responding to requests, hence the counter on the page.
 With a basic API key registered for an app, the request increases to about 10,000.

-In the future, we'll be looking to have a fully-fledged registration (hopefully removing the request cap) for the app and use that key on the live server where this might be hosted.

 ## Can't I just Google the questions?
 Yes, fun-killer.